Use Mindfulness To Learn How To Not Care About Anything

 While many activities we engage in on a day-to-day basis encourage focus, productive activity, and sustained effort, few endeavors encourage us to surrender and let go.

 This doesn't mean that you don't plan for the future or focus on goals.
 It just means that you can regain perspective and balance planning for the future with a sense of presence and mindfulness in the moment.
-When we focus all of our energies on planning for the future while neglecting what is happening in the here and now, we are more likely to get in accidents, become ill, or make mistakes, because we are neglecting what is needed in the present.
-Sometimes, what we need is to step back, breathe, and ask ourselves if what we are worried about is within our control and if not, try to let go.
+When we focus all of our energies on planning for the future while neglecting what is happening in the here and now, we are more likely to get in accidents, become ill, or make mistakes.
+We neglect what is needed in the present.
+Sometimes, what we need is to step back, breathe, and ask ourselves if what we are worried about is within our control and if not, practice letting it go.

 What are some things that are outside of your control?